nixodmin/Fractel/README.md

 EN:

-This is a simple scrolling game, where the main task of the player is to score 450 points.
+This is a simple scrolling game, where the main task of the player is to score 450 points and destroy level boss.
 Energy balls fly towards the player, a point is given for reaching the energy ball on the left edge of the screen.
 Every 10 energy balls that are counted as points give the player plus one energy (life).
 If the player collides with an energy ball, he will lose one energy (life).
 At the beginning of the game, you are given 3 energies.